-If a user configuration file exists in file NAME.log.conf in the Default.RCDIR directory (usually ~/.gc3), it is read and used for more advanced configuration; if it does not exist, then a sample one is created.
+A user configuration file named NAME.log.conf or gc3pie.log.conf is searched for in the directory pointed to by environment variable GC3PIE_CONF, and then in ~/.gc3; if found, it is read and used for more advanced configuration; if it does not exist, then a sample one is created in location ~/.gc3/gc3pie.log. conf gc3libs.create_core(conf_files, extra_args)

-''' gc3libs.create_core(conf_files, extra_args)

-Make and return a gc3libs.core.Core instance. '''
+Make and return a gc3libs.core.Core instance.

-It accepts an optional list of configuration filenames.
+It accepts an optional list of configuration filenames and a dictionary to create a configuration object from.
 Filenames containing a ~ or an environment variable reference, will be expanded automatically.
 If called without arguments, the paths specified in gc3libs.defaults.CONFIG_FILE_LOCATIONS will be used.

 Any keyword argument matching the name of a parameter used by Core.init is passed to it.
 Any leftover keyword argument is passed unchanged to the gc3libs.config.Configuration constructor.
+In particular, a cfg_dict keyword argument can be used to initialize a GC3Pie Core from a dictionary of configuration values, without reading in any files.

-''' gc3libs.create_engine(conf_files, extra_args)
+gc3libs.create_engine(conf_files, extra_args)

-Make and return a gc3libs.core.Engine instance. '''
+Make and return a gc3libs.core.Engine instance.

-It accepts an optional list of configuration filenames.
+It accepts an optional list of configuration filenames and a dictionary to create a configuration object from.
 Filenames containing a ~ or an environment variable reference, will be expanded automatically.
 If called without arguments, the paths specified in gc3libs.Default.CONFIG_FILE_LOCATIONS will be used.

 Any keyword argument that matches the name of a parameter of the constructor for Engine is passed to that constructor.
 Likewise, any keyword argument that matches the name of a parameter used by Core.init is passed to it.
 Any leftover keyword argument is passed unchanged to the gc3libs.config.
 Configuration constructor.
+In particular, a cfg_dict keyword argument can be used to initialize a GC3Pie Engine from a dictionary of configuration values, without reading in any files.